 State and local programs: Some states and localities offer financial assistance programs for adult daycare services.
 These adult daycare programs may be based on income, assets, or other eligibility criteria.

 Private pay: Some adult day care centers may offer sliding-fee scales based on income or other financial assistance to make the cost of care more affordable.

 Long-term care insurance: Some long-term care insurance policies may cover the cost of adult daycare services.

 How To Pay For Home Health Care At A Fraction Of The Cost

-If you don’t have a lump sum of money lying around, another great option is a long-term care life insurance policy (LTCi).
+A long-term care life insurance policy (LTCi) is another excellent option if you don’t have a lump sum.
 In simple terms, these policies are designed specifically for long-term care and allow the insured to access the life insurance’s death benefit while alive to pay for LTC costs.
-Applicants can pay a fixed premium monthly or annually instead of a one-time deposit.
+In addition, applicants can pay a fixed premium monthly or annually instead of a one-time deposit.

 Enrolling your loved one in an adult day care program can be difficult, but it is often the best solution for everyone involved.
 With so many benefits, including socialization, engaging activities, and respite care for caregivers, it’s worth considering adult daycare as a part of your caregiving plan.
 When you’re ready to take the next step, we’re here to help.
 Request a free quote today, and one of our expert Client Care Managers will be in touch to answer all of your questions and help you find the perfect adult daycare provider for your family.

 Get help from a licensed financial professional.
 This service is free of charge.

 The cost of senior daycare can vary depending on a number of factors such as location, services provided, and the individual’s care needs.
 On average, the cost of senior daycare can range from $40 to $100 per day.
 It can also vary if it’s a private or public organization.
 Private senior daycare centers are generally more expensive, and costs can range from $50 to $150 per day.